 Before you initiate the campaign, you should choose your targeting criteria.
 You can opt for automatic targeting that allows Amazon to target similar keywords and products.
 Alternatively, you can also use manual targeting where you specify the keywords you want to target.

 As a seller on Amazon, sponsored ads are very effective in helping you connect with shoppers.
 People log into Amazon with an intention to buy, and the different Amazon PPC ads help improve the visibility of your products and amplify sales.
+But let a growth marketing agency take you the extra step.

 Get in touch for expert advice on how to improve your digital advertising campaigns.